MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxcovregression.md

  #rxCovCoef: Covariance and Correlation Matrices for Linear Model Coefficients and Explanatory Variables

- Applies to version 9.1.0 of package RevoScaleR.

  ##Description

 Obtain covariance and correlation matrices for the coefficient estimates within `rxLinMod`,